nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ### What's next?

-Learn how to interpret the Nextflow code.
+Learn how to interpret the structure of a Nextflow pipeline by reading the code and identifying the main components.

 ---

 ## 2. Interpret the Hello World script

-Nextflow scripts is built up of multiple parts.

-A **process** is the basic processing primitive to execute a user script.
+A Nextflow script involves two main types of core components: one or more **processes**, and the **workflow** itself.
+Each **process** describes what operation(s) the corresponding step in the pipeline should accomplish, while the **workflow** describes the dataflow logic that connects the various steps.

+Let's open the `hello-world.nf` script and look at how it's structured.

+### 2.1.
+Open `hello-world.nf` in the editor pane

+The file is in the `hello-nextflow` directory, which should be your current working directory.
+You can either double click on the file in the file explorer, or type `ls` in the terminal and Cmd+Click (MacOS) or Ctrl+Click (PC) on the file to open it.

+#### 2.1.1 The `process` definition

+The first block of code describes a **process**.
 The process definition starts with the keyword `process`, followed by process name and finally the process body delimited by curly braces.
 The process body must contain a script block which represents the command or, more generally, a script that is executed by it.

-A process may contain any of the following definition blocks: directives, inputs, outputs, when clauses, and of course, the script.

-A **workflow** is a composition of processes and dataflow logic.

-The workflow definition starts with the keyword `workflow`, followed by an optional name, and finally the workflow body delimited by curly braces.

-Processes are connected through asynchronous first-in, first-out (FIFO) queues, called **channels**.
-The interaction between processes, and ultimately the workflow execution flow itself, are defined by the process input and output declarations.

-Let's open the `hello-world.nf` script and look at how it's structured.

-#### 1. Double click on the file in the file explorer to open it in the editor pane

-!!! tip

-    The file is in the current directory.
-Optionally, you can type `ls` in the terminal and Ctrl+Click on the file to open it.
-If you're on macOS, you can use Cmd+Click.

-The first block of code describes a **process** called `sayHello` that writes its **output** to `stdout`:
+Here we have a **process** called `sayHello` that writes its **output** to `stdout`:

 ```groovy title="hello-world.nf"
 process sayHello {